Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Conclusion

 \section{Conclusion}

-In this paper, we propose a unified Sensor-Physics grounded framework, See-NeRF, for deblurring HDR NVS from single-exposure LDR images and corresponding events, which bridges the scene radiance and the sensor-recorded ERGB data based on the physical imaging laws and achieves the state-of-the-art deblurring HDR NVS results.
+In this paper, we propose a unified sensor-physics grounded framework, See-NeRF, for deblurring HDR NVS from single-exposure LDR images and corresponding events, which bridges the discrepancy between the scene radiance and the sensor-recorded ERGB data based on the physical imaging laws and the sensor processing characteristics, achieving the state-of-the-art deblurring HDR NVS results.